greg-raven/grus/_posts/2013-04-04-the-hits-just-keep-on-comin.md

 ---
 title: 'The hits just keep on comin&#8217;'
-date: '2013-04-04T12:54:09-08:00'
 layout: post
 categories:
 - Information
 ---

 You can almost hear Jay Carney shrugging away the bad news, reminding everyone that this must be what people want because we live in a democracy and this is what people voted for when they re-elected Obama.

 **Work Slowdown?
 ADP Says Job Creation Slowing**

-Private-sector job creation was considerably less than expected in March, indicating that the labor market’s improvements could begin stalling.
+Private-sector job creation was considerably less than expected in March, indicating that the labor market's improvements could begin stalling.

-A joint report Wednesday from ADP and Moody’s Analytics showed 158,000 new positions, well below economist expectations of 200,000.
+A joint report Wednesday from ADP and Moody's Analytics showed 158,000 new positions, well below economist expectations of 200,000.

 [Read the full story here](https://www.cnbc.com/id/100612273).